A comprehensive approach to the physics of mesons: Introduction

 Since, for practical purposes, the SDE of $\ga^{\mu}$ may not be treated exactly, it is of the utmost importance to implement a truncation that would respect an approximate version of the aforementioned key properties.
 This brings us to one of the major highlights of this work.
 In particular, the one-loop dressed version of $G_5^{\mu\nu}$ in panel (${\it d}$) satisfies a very concrete version of the \wtiG in panel (${\it f}$): the $\g_\mu$ that emerges on the r.h.s. of the \wtiG {\it must} solve the one-loop dressed version of its own SDE, shown in panel (${\it b}$)!
 Thus, the dynamics and symmetries captured by all panels of \fig{fig:summary} are mutually compatible and coherently intertwined.

 The article is organized as follows.
 In \sect{sec:GapEq}, we review certain key aspects of the quark propagator and the quark-gluon vertex, and discuss the form of the SDEs that govern their evolution.
 Next, in \sect{sec:WTI}, we present the WTIs of the two axial-vector vertices, $\ga^{\mu}$ and $G_5^{\mu\nu}$, and their respective pole contents, imposed by the dynamical breaking of the chiral symmetry.
 In \sect{sec:SDE} we demonstrate that the SDE of the $\ga^{\mu}$ reproduces the correct WTI, provided that the vertex $G_5^{\mu\nu}$ is properly included in the SDE kernel.
 In \sect{sec:ChiralLim}, we show that, in the chiral limit, the previous SDE reproduces exactly the fundamental relation between the pion Bethe-Salpeter Amplitude (BSA) and the quark mass function.
 In \sect{sec:OpenG5}, we consider the one-loop dressed approximation of $G_5^{\mu\nu}$, and show that the WTI is exactly fulfilled provided that the quark-gluon vertex satisfies its own SDE, also approximated at the one-loop dressed level.
 Then, the self-consistent implementation of the above-mentioned approximations at the level of the SDE for $\ga^{\mu}$ is carried out in \sect{sec:sdetrun}.
 In \sect{sec:Disc} we summarize our results and discuss possible future directions.
-Lastly, in \appref{app:WTIproof} we demonstrate the WTIs obeyed by $\ga^{\mu}$ and $G_5^{\mu\nu}$.
+Lastly, in \appref{app:WTIproof} we demonstrate the WTIs obeyed by $\ga^{\mu}$ and $G_5^{\mu\nu}$, while in \appref{app:singletnonsinglet} we comment on the differences between flavour singlet and non-singlet axial-vector currents.